yorkmodular/dws/README.md

 * I strongly recommend using Schottky (or germanium) diodes for both the diode stages (D1-D8) and the soft-clipping section (D10, D11) - ideally, the voltage drop for these diodes should be no more than 0.3V - for pre-built modules I use Vishay SD101C-TR diodes, but any small-signal Schottky will do.
 It's OK to use 1N4148s for the power supply diodes (D13, D14)

 * In terms of pots, RV1 to RV8 should be 100k audio taper - linear taper will work fine, but I found that the log taper pots gave me more control.
 SCALE1 and SLOPE1 pots should be 100k linear, whilst the OUTPUT_GAIN pot should be 100k audio.

+* Reduce the value of R19 if you want more gain.

 * The op-amp doesn't need to be anything particularly exotic - I generally use TL084s on pre-builts.
 TL074 will work just as well.